DynaBench: A benchmark dataset for learning dynamical systems from low-resolution data: Dataset

 In total we generate 7000 different simulations for each equation, divided into 5000 training simulations and 1000 validation and test simulations each.
 For each simulation, we use a different initial seed to sample the initial condition.
 The benchmark is available in three different resolutions, where either $K=225$, $K=484$, or $K=900$ measurements are recorded.
 Additionally we provide a low-resolution variant of the simulation measured on a grid with the same number of points in total - $15\times 15$, $22\times 22$, $30\times 30$.

-The full dataset (including the original high-resolution simulations) can be downloaded from \url{https://zenodo.org/}\footnote{To ensure anonymity, the link to the data will be published upon acceptance.
-The data used for our experiments can be accessed from the following link: \url{https://drive.google.com/drive/folders/1IOgHdQxRxGn41mIHM3tM4pSssQjbStk9?usp=sharing}}.
-Alternatively the same data can be generated from scratch using the provided source code and predefined seeds\footnote{The code is available at \url{\codeurl}}.
+The full dataset (including the original high-resolution simulations) can be downloaded at~\url{\codeurl}.
+Alternatively the same data can be generated from scratch using the provided source code and predefined seeds.
+Additionally more data can be generated